rsdoiel/picking-up-nodestack/lesson-01.md

 1. Start up your favorite Text Editor
 2. Open a new file
-	a.
-Type the following line
+	2.a Type the following line

 	**console.log('Hello again.');**

-	b.
-Save it to your desktop as **hello.js**
+	2.b Save it to your desktop as **hello.js**
 3. Switch the Terminal
 4. Type **node hello.js**
 5. Congratulations you've written your first Node program